hphelion/documentation/devplatform/stackato/admin/cluster/index.html.md

 ### Set up Supplemental Routers[](#set-up-supplemental-routers "Permalink to this headline")

-As with the Core node, you will need to run `kato node rename`{.docutils .literal} on each router with the same API endpoint hostname.
+As with the Core node, you will need to run `kato node rename`on each router with the same API endpoint hostname.
 Run the following on each Router:

     $ kato node rename *hostname.example.com*